TirthrajRao/font-raoit/README.md

 # Font Css

 This is a utility css for fonts, developed by _Rao Infotech_.
-This include following websafe fonts to be accessed by their class names.
+This includes list of websafe fonts that can be accessed by their class names.

 -------